lamps-wg/cms-kyber/draft-ietf-lamps-cms-kyber.md

 ## Underlying Components {#sec-using-components}

-When ML-KEM is employed in CMS, the security levels of the different underlying components used within the KEMRecipientInfo structure should be consistent.
+When ML-KEM is employed in CMS, the security levels of the different underlying components used within the KEMRecipientInfo structure SHOULD be consistent.

-\[EDNOTE: if we get OIDs for KMAC-based KDFs, use those.
-If we don't, do we want to use KDF3 {{!ANS-X9.44=ANSI.X9-44.1993}} with SHA3 instead?]
+### KDF

+KMAC128-KDF and KMAC256-KDF are KMAC-based KDFs specified for use in CMS in {{!I-D.ietf-lamps-cms-sha3-hash}}.
+Here, KMAC# indicates the use of either KMAC128-KDF or KMAC256-KDF.

+KMAC#(K, X, L, S) takes the following parameters:

+> K: the input key-derivation key.
+In this document this is the shared secret outputted from the Encapsulate() or Decapsulate() functions.
+This corresponds to the IKM KDF input from Section 5 of {{!I-D.ietf-lamps-cms-kemri}}.

+> X: the context, corresponding to the info KDF input from Section 5 of {{!I-D.ietf-lamps-cms-kemri}}.
+This is the ASN.1 DER encoding of CMSORIforKEMOtherInfo.

+> L: the output length, in bits.
+This corresponds to the L KDF input from Section 5 of {{!I-D.ietf-lamps-cms-kemri}}, which is identified in the kekLength value from KEMRecipientInfo.
+The L and kekLength values are specified in octets and this parameter is specified in bits.

+> S: the optional customization label.
+In this document this parameter is unused, that is it is the zero-length string "".

+The object identifier for KMAC128-KDF is id-kmac128 (see {{sec-identifiers}}).

+The object identifier for KMAC256-KDF is id-kmac256 (see {{sec-identifiers}}).

+Since the customization label to KMAC# is not used, when id-kmac128 or id-kmac256 is used as part of an algorithm identifier, the parameters field MUST be absent.

+### Components for ML-KEM in CMS

 For ML-KEM-512, the following underlying components MUST be supported:

-> KDF: id-alg-hkdf-with-sha3-256 {{!I-D.ietf-lamps-cms-sha3-hash}}
+> KDF: KMAC128-KDF using id-kmac128

-> Key wrapping: id-aes128-wrap {{!RFC3565}}
+> Key wrapping: 128-bit AES key wrapping using id-aes128-wrap {{!RFC3565}}

 For ML-KEM-768, the following underlying components MUST be supported:

-> KDF: id-alg-hkdf-with-sha3-384 {{!I-D.ietf-lamps-cms-sha3-hash}}
+> KDF: KMAC256-KDF using id-kmac256

-> Key wrapping: id-aes256-wrap {{!RFC3565}}
+> Key wrapping: 256-bit AES key wrapping using id-aes256-wrap {{!RFC3565}}

 For ML-KEM-1024, the following underlying components MUST be supported:

-> KDF: id-alg-hkdf-with-sha3-512 {{!I-D.ietf-lamps-cms-sha3-hash}}
+> KDF: KMAC256-KDF using id-kmac256

-> Key wrapping: id-aes256-wrap {{!RFC3565}}
+> Key wrapping: 256-bit AES key wrapping using id-aes256-wrap {{!RFC3565}}

 The above object identifiers are reproduced for convenience in {{sec-identifiers}}.

-An implementation MAY also support other key-derivation functions and other key-encryption algorithms as well.
+An implementation MAY also support other key-derivation functions and other key-encryption algorithms.

 If underlying components other than those specified above are used, then the following KDF requirements are in effect in addition to those asserted in {{!I-D.ietf-lamps-cms-kemri}}: